Top of main content

 It’s important to guard against scams when shopping online for Christmas.

-As the cost of living continues to rise, we’re all eager to grab a bargain.
+As the cost of living remains high, we’re all eager to grab a bargain.

 But do take care.
 Whether you’re new to online shopping or have been doing it for years, here are some tips to help you stay safe over the festive season.